lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Out of OKR
 -	Refactoring Promotion Discovery Authority Service, this was our main service.
 There were a lot of design issues and code issues in this system, which produced a lot of unexpected bugs and undermined the performance, and the business logic was pretty vague which complained by every new hire that it was hard to understand.
 Actually the design part was mainly done by our PE.
 I had a lot of discussion with him and I told him that I wanted to refactor the system.
 I showed him my proposed design and after several iteration he was satisfied with it,  but he told me that we wouldn't allocate any backlog items for the refactoring, and if I really wanted to do it, I had to do it myself.
+But I was happy to do so because I thought this was gonna be a big help for the whole team, especially this is our main service.
 -	In Promotion Shopping Page project, I proactively devised a runtime debugging system which we didn't plan during the design, this part was non-intrusive and allowed us to trace the status of the each request in production.
 This mechanism was highly praised by our PE and demoed to amazon internal framework